planetfederal/workshops/tutorials/osm-routing/src/index.rst

      })
    });

 The base map for our application will be OpenStreetMap tiles, which OpenLayers 3 supports as a layer type.
-The map will be created with support for the markers and different interactions we created above.
+The map will be created with support for the markers and the different interactions we created above.

 .. code-block:: javascript